Ennead9/interactive-resume-site/README.md

 # Interactive Resume Site
-Website built using Flask/SQL to showcase my skills, projects, and experience
+Website built using Flask/SQL to showcase my skills, projects, and experience.

 ## Description
-A responsive, interactive website built with Flask and SQL that functions as a digital resume to showcase my professional skills, projects, and experience with software development
+A responsive, interactive website built with Flask and SQL that functions as a digital resume to showcase my professional skills, projects, and experience with software development.

 ## Features
 - Professional profile overview